-- 10. Acting Ministers, Locum Tenens and part time pastoral workers should be remunerated with reference to the relevant full time stipend and benefits on a pro-rata basis (based on a 6 day working week).
-The worker should also be paid a travelling allowance at the rate of 78 cents per kilometre to cover any travel costs incurred while performing their duties (2009 78 cents). - 11.
-Provision for ministry related expenses, superannuation, sick, annual and long service leave (on a pro-rata basis) should be provided where appropriate and agreed upon by the worker and parish council. - 12.
-Part time pastoral workers must generally be included under the parish's workers compensation insurance policy.
+12. Acting Ministers, Locum Tenens and part time pastoral workers should be remunerated with reference to the relevant full time stipend and benefits on a pro-rata basis (based on a 6 day working week).
+The worker should also be paid a travelling allowance at the rate of 78 cents per kilometre to cover any travel costs incurred while performing their duties (2010 - 78 cents).

+13. Provision for ministry related expenses, superannuation, sick, annual and long service leave (on a pro-rata basis) should be provided where appropriate and agreed upon by the worker and parish council.